AdemolaSam/memo/README.md

 # Memo — Solana Transaction Journal

+Memo is a personal finance journal for your Solana wallet.
+It lets you annotate, categorize, and notarize your on-chain transactions — turning raw blockchain data into a meaningful, auditable financial record.

+---

 ## Download & Test

 [Download APK (v1.0.0-beta)](https://github.com/AdemolaSam/memo/releases/latest)

+---

 **Requirements:**

 - Android device with Phantom wallet installed
 - Enable "Install from unknown sources" in Android settings
 - Solana mainnet wallet with some transaction history

-> **Solana Mobile Monolith Hackathon Submission**

-Memo is a personal finance journal for your Solana wallet.
-It lets you annotate, categorize, and notarize your on-chain transactions — turning raw blockchain data into a meaningful, auditable financial record.

----

 ## The Problem